cabbruzzese/xrpg/README.md

 Simple Hexen RPG by Peewee RotA

 ## Summary
-An RPG mod for Hexen that gives leveling, skills, and spells as well as alt fire attacks for every weapon.
+An RPG mod for Hexen that gives leveling, skills, new inventory, and spells as well as alt fire attacks for every weapon.

 # Stats
 Original statistics from classes are improved by leveling.
 Their stats are based on their starting stats already shown in level select.